dojo/docs/dojo/listen.rst

 * eventProperties.bubbles - This indicates that the event should bubble up, first firing on the target object, next on the target object's parent (parentNode) and so on until it reaches the top of the DOM or bubbling is stopped.
 Bubbling is stopped when a listener calls event.stopPropagation().
 * eventProperties.cancelable - This indicates that the event's default action can be cancelled.
 The default action is cancelled by a listener by calling event.preventDefault().
 The dispatch method does not perform any default action, it returns a value allowing the calling code to perform any default action.

 The dispatch function returns the event object unless the event is cancelable and is cancelled by one of the listeners, in which case it will return false.
-For example,
+For example:

 .. code-block :: javascript